guime7000/Chouette_TGuimezanes/technical_case/README.md

 # Technical Case - Thomas Guimezanes

-This project gives you the configuration tnd API Documentation for the technical case.
+This project gives you the configuration and API's Documentation for the technical case.

 ## How to deploy :